YASTREAMER/ChessRepo/README.md

 <img src="Screenshot/Grey1.png"  alt="Grey" width="300" height="300">
 </details>

-# Refactor

-The video which I used as a guide wasnt finished but on futher research I found another Youtuber who did so I would be using his code a guide an implementing things.

 # Future Plans
 Future plans for this repe includes
 - Creating a script for a Chess Bot.